tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Adding this dimension to our definition gives us the following.

->  An acceptance test is a set of _executable_ criteria, examples or a specification that help the customer "accept" that the system behaves as intended.
-The test is used to specify required behaviour _before_ implementing functionality and then verify the behaviour against the completed implementation.
-Acceptance tests are not limited to confirming business behaviour but can also verify broader, non-functional objectives have been met.
+>  An acceptance test is a set of _executable_ criteria that help the customer "accept" that the system behaves as intended.
+The test is used to specify required behaviour before verifing that behaviour against a running system.
+Acceptance tests are not limited to confirming business behaviour but can also verify that broader, non-functional objectives have been met.

 Acceptance criteria _become_ acceptance tests.
 Attributes that describe acceptance tests also describe acceptance criteria with the additional fact that tests should be _executable_.
 Executing acceptance tests verify that the acceptance criteria have been met.